 Establishing procedures that prioritize transmission of urgent or important information to PNSY workers and the public increases preparedness and mitigates potential conflicts during emergencies, particularly relating to traffic safety.

-Kittery, Portsmouth, and the States of Maine and New Hampshire may establish reverse 911 emergency service calls to telephone numbers to announce events of significant importance to local residents and businesses.
+Kittery, Portsmouth, and the States of Maine and New Hampshire may establish emergency communication services (reverse 911) to alert local residents and businesses of time-sensitive emergency information.